Last Updated: December 9th, 2020 at 6:18 pm

 - Producing child pornography.

-What to Do When You Are Being Accused of Sexual Assault
+What to Do When You Are Accused of Sexual Battery

 There are several things that you should do when being accused of sexual assault that will help your case in court.
-First, hire a lawyer who is experienced in criminal defense for sexual assault in South Florida.
+First, hire an experienced sexual battery defense attorney in South Florida.

 If you are arrested and brought to the police station, invoke your right to remain silent and do not answer any questions until you have a lawyer present.